KayDavKal/Python-Chat-App/README.md

 This is a simple Chat App using Flask!
-Its a fun little project I'm working on to learn more about Python, Flask and Sockets.
+Its a fun little project I'm working on to learn more about Python, Flask and Sockets and generally web development.

 It has already a login and chat feature.
 What it does is that whenever a user sends a message the message will appear to everyon that is on the website.